-Prospective graduate students: Unfortunately, I am not taking any graduate students until Fall 2023.
+Prospective graduate students: Unfortunately, I am not taking any graduate students for the foreseeable future.

 I take training graduate students very seriously and I expect to commit a significant amount of time to ensuring my graduate students are quality scientists and communicators.
 As a teacher and mentor, I try to inspire students to be good scientists – to be curious about the natural world, to critically analyze what they are taught, and to be creative in their approach.
 Our lab fosters an open, inquisitive research environment that encourages learning, understanding, and collaboration.
 We create multi-way exchanges of information where students learn from each other and me and where I learn from my students.
 Please see our lab's manual for more specific information.